About us

 Maintain and enhance

-The Framework Governance Board will be pivotal to keeping the Framework 'open' and held in common by the wider disinformation responder community.
+The Framework Governance Board will be pivotal to keeping the Framework 'open' and held in common by DISARM's user community.

-Users will take copies (or ‘forks’) of the Framework.
+Users might take copies (or ‘forks’) of the Framework.
 With these, they can amend or add to the code, in order to better address their own specific challenges.

 We encourage users to share their work, so that the community — through the Board — can agree which enhancements are added back into the ‘master’ version, for the benefit of all.
 And we will continue to make the Framework ever more accessible and easy to use.